dmoses/mysnippets/islandora backup proposal.md

      * fixity checking
      * documentation of file formats

-This proposal is an attempt to provide a discussion starter about a bitstream copying (implementing a a backup strategy/plan) within the Islandora context.
+This proposal is an attempt to provide a discussion starter about an offsite/offline bitstream copying strategy related to digital objects within the Islandora context and isn't intended to replace a standard/full system backup plan.

 ## Backup Plan